keu/docs/learn/airflow-duckdb.md

     <CodeBlock language="python">{duckdb_tutorial_dag_1}</CodeBlock>

-    This simple DAG passes a Pandas dataframe from an upstream task to a downstream task.
+    This simple DAG passes a pandas DataFrame from an upstream task to a downstream task.
 The downstream task uses the DuckDB Python package to create and query a table in DuckDB.
 You can control the database you connect to by changing the string in the `duckdb.connect()` function:

     - Use an empty string to utilize an in-memory database (For example, `duckdb.connect("")`).
     - Specify a local file path to create/connect to a local DuckDB database in which your table will persist (For example, `duckdb.connect("include/my_garden_ducks.db")`)